epn-vespa/vespamap17-hackathon/vespa-app-design.md

 Everyone can participate!

-A small team of 5 to 10 people would be ideal.
-The rest of the workshop participants can volunteer to test the prototype the sprint will have design.
+A small team of 5 to 7 people would be ideal.
+The rest of the workshop participants can volunteer to test the prototype the sprint team will have designed.

 ## Process (how)